Rabindra Singh Baniya: Film appearances

-Baniya made a debut on 2014 with Talakjung Vs Tulke, where he played a role as Binaya Babu Saheb.
+Baniya made a debut in 2014 with Talakjung Vs Tulke, where he played a role as Binaya Babu Saheb.
 His turning point was his role play as Hanuman Ji on Pashupati Prasad (2016), where he was able to garner positive reviews for his performance.
 He then played a role as Joyes in a comedy movie, Jatra(2016), which steered him to success as a film actor.
 His latest movie, White Sun Seto Surya (2016) directed by Deepak Rauniyar, was very popular and was a winner of Best Asian Feature Film Award at Singapore International Film Festival 2016.
 He also starred in Seto Surya.

 He is the actor/director at Shatkon Arts, which was one of the production companies of hit Nepali films like Talakjung Vs Tulke (2014) and Jatra (2016).
 He also worked as a Radio Drama Producer of 'Katha Mitho Sarangiko' at BBC Media Action for 2 years.